robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/hash-map.md

 Data is stored in an array, where each key-value pair has its own unique index(or **bucket**).

 The bucket hash $_{\text {function }}($ key $) \rightarrow$ bucket $\lbrack<$ key, value $\left.>)\right]$

+## Handling Hash Collisions
+Depending on how we plan to handle hash collisions, there are two ways to implement a hash table
+### Method 1 - Separate Chaining
+* Each bucket references a linked list that contains none, one, or more kv entries.
+* To add a new entry, we compute the bucket with our hash function, and we append the key value pair to the corresponding bucket's linked list.
+If the key already exists, we just update the value.
+* To get an entry, we compute the bucket with the hash function and then traverse the corresponding linked list until we find the key.

+### Method 2 - Open Addressing
+* No linked lists.
+There is just one kv per bucket.
+* If there is a collision, we probe the array to find another suitable bucket for our entry, and we add the entry to the newly found empty location.
+* Various algos for probing.
+The simplest one is linear probing - jumping to the next available bucket.
+* Deleting an existing entry is a complex operation.